-The local authority elections in October 2022 have created a very different Council table.
-Our newly Elected Members have had to gain Local Government knowledge quickly to understand the impact of the challenges and changes Council is facing both now and in the future.
+The local authority elections in October 2022 will create a very different Council table.
+Our newly Elected Members will need to gain Local Government knowledge quickly in order to understand the impact of the challenges and changes Council is facing both now and in the future.